Schnitzel: Israel

 In Israel, the dish (Hebrew: שניצל, shnitsel) is a popular food in Israeli cuisine.
-The meat is typically chicken or turkey breast, in conformance with dietary kashrut laws, which prohibit pork.
+The meat is typically chicken or turkey breast, because chicken and turkey were more affordable in Israel and in order to conform with dietary kashrut laws, which prohibit pork.
 Additionally, vegetable oils are used for frying, as clarified butter, the preferred cooking fat for Austrian Wiener schnitzel, is impermissible for kosher use alongside meat.
 Before frying, the schnitzel is coated with a mixture of beaten eggs and bread crumbs, sometimes spiced with paprika or sesame seeds.
 It is usually served with mashed potatoes, French fries, rice, or pasta, accompanied by ketchup, hummus, or vegetable salad.

 The schnitzel tradition was brought from Europe to Israel by Ashkenazi Jews.
-During the early years of the state of Israel, veal was not obtainable, and chicken or turkey proved to be inexpensive and tasty substitutes.
+During the early years of the state of Israel, veal was not available, and chicken or turkey proved to be inexpensive.
 Packaged schnitzels are widely available in the frozen food section of most supermarkets.
 Some frozen schnitzels are breaded patties made from processed chicken or turkey meat, not whole poultry breasts.
 One can also find in the frozen food section Israeli corn schnitzels alongside other vegan options.
 Schnitzel is also sold in a pita, alongside hummus, French fries, and vegetable salad, in a similar way to falafel.
 Many falafel stands also offer a schnitzel in a pita.